ma-compbio/SPIN/README.md

 # SPIN
-SPIN (Spatial Position Inference of the Nuclear genome) is a integrative computational method to identify genome-wide chromosome localization patterns relative to multiple nuclearcompartments using TSA-seq, DamID, and Hi-C data.
+SPIN (Spatial Position Inference of the Nuclear genome) is an integrative computational method to identify genome-wide chromosome localization patterns relative to multiple nuclearcompartments using TSA-seq, DamID, and Hi-C data.

 ## Required Packages
 SPIN requires the following Python packages to be installed: